EdgelessPE/ept/doc/en/nep/introduction/2-solved.md

 ## More Comprehensive Package Solution
 The manifest strategy used by some solutions is not a true "package" in the sense, so it cannot effectively meet the package management needs of offline scenarios.

 Nep itself is a well-designed package specification, so it can be easily used in offline or private deployment scenarios.
-At the same time, we have also considered the advantages of the manifest strategy in accelerating static resources, and will provide a package similar to the manifest form in the future to more reasonably use the static acceleration resources of upstream manufacturers to achieve faster package distribution.
+At the same time, we have also considered the advantages of the manifest strategy in accelerating static resource downloads, and will provide a package similar to the manifest form in the future to more reasonably use the static acceleration resources of upstream manufacturers to achieve faster package distribution.

 ## Faster Resource Link Strategy Design
 In scenarios such as decompression, integrity verification, and signing, Nep has chosen a more modern solution that can complete resource management functions more quickly and securely.